scikit-beam/hackathon-2015-12/agenda.md

 From our perspective, the key points are:
 * Make simple, composable functions to enable code re-use.
 * Keep I/O logic, visualization logic, and scientific logic separate.
 * Isolate dependencies.
-(Top-level package should require only numpy, scipy,
+(Top-level package should require only numpy, scipy, matplotlib, pandas.)
-* matplotlib, pandas.)
-* Use basic types: built-in Python types + numpy arrays -* no special “Image”
-* object for example
+* Use basic types: built-in Python types + numpy arrays -- e.g., no special “Image” object for example

 ## Naming the project
 Does anyone have a better idea than “scikit-xray”?
 Context: What is a scikit?